ckchow45/DDPM_TS_Search/README.md

 - numpy, torch, tqdm, mdtraj, matplotlib (for RMSD/trajectory evaluation)
 - The dataset in `.mdcrd` format
 - A valid `prmtop` file for topology

+All code in this repository was run under Python version 3.11.9

 ## Dihedral Model
 This branch contains the code and training scripts required to train the dihedral DDPM and generate dihedrals which can processed into a CG coordinate path.